MrLwitwma/Lida/README.md

     pip install -r requirements.txt
     ```

-3. **Using the model**
+3. **Using the model**:
-   Open the file model.py
-   Add the following lines:
+   Open the file model.py and add the following lines:

     ```python
     text = 'this is an english text'